A Breakdown in Breathing

 Because CF also affects other organs, such as the pancreas, it interferes with the body’s ability to digest food.
 This is a special concern for children and youths.
 Breathing, growth and development are all affected by the disease.

-CF is caused by abnormal changes in a called CFTR.
+CF is caused by abnormal changes in a Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. called CFTR.
 More than 10 million people in the U.S. carry an abnormal version of the gene, but most probably don’t realize it because they have no symptoms.
 To have CF, a person must inherit 2 defective copies of the gene—one from each parent.

 Yet it’s not that simple.
 Some people have a relatively mild form of the disease, while others have a more severe form.
 NIH-funded researchers are studying what causes these differences.